When Carmilla's link actually pays

 Every Carmilla conversation comes back to one word: sharing.

-Her passive shares defense in reverse, peeling 7-11 armor and magic resist off every hero she hits and stacking it on herself up to five times.
+Her passive steals defense in reverse, peeling 7-11 armor and magic resist off every hero she hits and stacking it on herself up to five times.
 Her Bloodbath stun is only 0.6 seconds on one target, but when that target is inside a five-enemy link, 100% of the stun duration is shared to the other four, so one 0.6-second stun becomes a five-person 0.6-second stun.
 Her Crimson Flowers trail damage and healing around her in a 5-second window, and every flower that hits a linked enemy broadcasts 50% of its damage to every other linked enemy for free.

 The defense steal is why she is a tank.
 The stun-share is why she enables assassins.
-The damage broadcast is why a 30% magic power S1 heal keeps her full in a 4v5 she is somehow winning.
+The damage broadcast is why a low-scaling S1 heal keeps her full in a 4v5 she is somehow winning.
 None of those are the reason you pick her.
 The reason you pick her is the shared crowd control, because shared crowd control is the one effect in this game that scales geometrically instead of linearly.
 A Tigreal ultimate is good.
 A Tigreal ultimate that hits five people because four of them were linked to the one he caught is game-over good.

 You are not a laner.
 You are not a jungler.
 You are the hero who decides whether the 2-minute invade happens and whether the 3:30 Turtle is contested.